codecholeric/gradle-plantuml-plugin/README.md

 }
 ```

-It is not necessary to modify your plugins closure in `build.gradle`.
+It is not necessary to modify your plugins closure in `build.gradle` in the project that uses the plugin.
 It should look like this:

 ```
 plugins {